mobxjs/mobx-state-tree/README.md

 * `onAction(model, middleware)` listens to any action that is invoked on the model or any of it's descendants.
 See `onAction` for more details.
 * `applyAction(model, action)` invokes an action on the model according to the given action description

+## Utility methods

+* No restriction in arguments and return types
+* Cannot modify data except though actions

 ## Patches

 Modifying a model does not only result in a new snapshot, but also in a stream of [JSON-patches](http://jsonpatch.com/) describing which modifications are made.